Kalyzee/react-native-gstreamer/docs/README.md

 * Project update
     * Open your project in Android Studio
     * Upgrade gradle (4.1 ATM) when prompted if you wish to be synchronized with this tutorial
-    * Fix Gradle wrapper and reimport project if requested
+    * Fix Gradle wrapper and re-import project if requested
     * Edit settings.gradle (change the projectDir) :
     ```gradle
     include ':react-native-gstreamer'
     project(':react-native-gstreamer').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-gstreamer/android/RCTGstPlayer')
     ```
-    * Resync Gradle.
+    * Re-sync Gradle.
 It might prompt you to update your maven repo.
 Let it do it the dirty job for you.

 * Replace GStreamer library path in your project
     * Open the build.gradle from your project module